calmm-js/partial.lenses/README.md

 `L.prop(string)` or `string` focuses on the specified object property.

-* When viewing an undefined property or an undefined object, the result is undefined.
+* When not viewing a defined object property, the result is undefined.
 * When setting property to undefined, the property is removed from the result.
   If the result would be an empty object, the whole result will be undefined.